The past few weeks at The Enneagram Institute have kept us all quite busy. Among other things, the Faculty Read more...

 Not sure of your Enneagram type?
 Select another type to compare them to Type Two.

 Abusing food and over-the-counter medications.
 Bingeing, especially on sweets and carbohydrates.
 Over-eating from feeling “love-starved;” in extreme cases bulimia.
 Hypochondria to look for sympathy.
+Learn more about understanding addiction using the Enneagram.

 The Riso-Hudson Books offer the most complete Type descriptions available anywhere.